VicidominiLab/BrightEyes-MCS/README.md

 To get started, refer to the detailed instructions and guidelines available on the [Wiki](https://github.com/VicidominiLab/BrightEyes-MCS/wiki).

+## Development Notice

+**Important:** This software is currently under active development and may contain bugs or incomplete features.
+Please use it with caution and report any issues you encounter to help us improve the application.

 ## License
 License
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 This is free software, and you are welcome to redistribute it under certain conditions; this software code is licensed under the GNU General Public License version 3 (GPLv3), with the exception of certain parts where a different license is specified.
 Please refer to the individual source files for details on specific licensing exceptions.
 See LICENSE.md file for details.